Lawyer Profile Detail

 Dana M. Peebles is past Chair of the Firm’s National Class Actions Team and is a partner in our Litigation Group in Toronto.
 He is widely recognized as one of Canada’s leading class action lawyers.

 Mr. Peebles has acted for leading Canadian and international companies in complex and challenging matters in the trial and appellate Courts in Ontario, Saskatchewan and British Columbia, and in the Supreme Court of Canada.
 He is lead counsel in a number of class actions in which he is managing parallel cases in multiple jurisdictions across Canada, often paired with ongoing U.S. litigation.
-He has a particular specialty in securities and data breach litigation.
+He has a particular specialty in securities and data breach litigation, as well as pension and benefits litigation.
 In addition to his extensive corporate-commercial litigation practice, he provides ongoing strategic advice to his Canadian clients.

 Mr. Peebles’ notable current and recent cases with his colleagues at McCarthy Tétrault LLP include: